nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. Dealing with corrupted data files

-   1. Open data/addressbook.json in the directory where Medimate is located at.
+   1. Open data/addressbook.json in the directory where MediMate is located at.
    2. On line 4, edit the word phone to phon.
-   3. Relaunch Medimate.jar.
+   3. Relaunch MediMate.jar.
        Expected: Data is corrupted and the system will recognise the mismatch.
-Medimate starts with an empty data file.
+MediMate starts with an empty data file.

 2. Dealing with missing data files

-   1. Delete the file addressbook.json in the data directory where Medimate is located at.
+   1. Delete the file addressbook.json in the data directory where MediMate is located at.
-   2. Relaunch Medimate.jar.
+   2. Relaunch MediMate.jar.
    3. Expected: Data file is missing.
-Medimate starts with an initial data file.
+MediMate starts with an initial data file.